ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABCpy

-We have thus defined the parameter $\mu$ and $\sigma$ of the Gaussian model as random variables and have specified Uniform prior distributions for them.
-The parameters of the prior distribution $(150, 200, 5, 25)$ are assumed to be known to the user, hence they are called hyper-parameters.
-Also, internally, the hyper-parameters are converted to \verb|Hyperparameter| objects.
-Note that you can pass a name string (e.g, `grade') while defining a random variable.
+Note that you can pass a name string (e.g, \code{"theta_1"}) while defining a random variable.
 In the final output, you will see these names, together with the relevant outputs corresponding to them.

-The heart of the ABC inferential algorithm is a measure of discrepancy between the observed dataset and the synthetic dataset (simulated/generated from the model).
-Often, computation of discrepancy measure between the observed and synthetic dataset is not feasible (e.g., high dimensionality of dataset, computationally too complex).
-Thus, the discrepancy measure is defined by computing a distance between relevant \emph{summary statistics} extracted from the datasets.
-Here we first define a way to extract these summary statistics from the dataset.